genropy/genropy_saved/docs/genro/database/gnr/environment.rst

             <my paths='~/yourRootPathForGenro/.../yourFolderPathOfYourPackages' />
         </packages>

-    where ``yourRootPathForGenro`` is your root path of your Genro installation.
+    where ``yourRootPathForGenro`` is your root path of your Genro application.

 .. _genro_packages: